JohnCremona/CMFs/PostgresSchema.md

 cm_proved | bool | Whether the CM columns are proven correct has_inner_twist | bool | whether there is an inner twist is_twist_minimal | bool |
-inner_twist | jsonb | List of integers giving the Conrey indices for the nontrivial Dirichlet characters that give inner twists atkin_lehner_eigenvals | jsonb | a list of pairs [p, ev] where ev is 1 or -1, the Atkin-Lehner eigenvalue for each p dividing N (NULL overall if nontrivial character) hecke_cutters | jsonb | a list of pairs [p, F_p] where F_p is a list of integers encoding a polynomial; the intersection of the kernels of F_p(T_p) is this Hecke orbit qexp_display | text | latexed string for display on search page results
+inner_twist | jsonb | List of integers giving the char_orbit values for the nontrivial Dirichlet characters that give inner twists atkin_lehner_eigenvals | jsonb | a list of pairs [p, ev] where ev is 1 or -1, the Atkin-Lehner eigenvalue for each p dividing N (NULL overall if nontrivial character) hecke_cutters | jsonb | a list of pairs [p, F_p] where F_p is a list of integers encoding a polynomial; the intersection of the kernels of F_p(T_p) is this Hecke orbit qexp_display | text | latexed string for display on search page results